DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-iv12397/README.md

 	* Lastly, this is an **individual** work.

 ## **Week 8:**
+* We were introduced to Algorithm.
+	* Algorithm
+		* a set of finite set of precise instruction for performing a computation.
+	* Finding the **Maximum Element Algorithm**
+		1. **Set** the temporary maximum equal to the first integer in the sequence.
+		2. **Compare** the next integer in the sequence to the temporary max.
+		3. **Repeat the previous set** if there are more integers in the sequence.
+		4. **Stop** when there are no integers left in the sequence.

 - **_"A smile can change a life."_**
 		- *Irene Victoria L. Or*, **DISMATH EL**